floragc-octo/github-pull-request-highlighter/README.md

   - requesting changes
   - review required
   - approved pull requests
-  - (some may be added in the future, such as review required)
+  - (some may be added in the future)
 - adding colors to the obsolete pull requests (default is 15 days old)

 <img src="docs/pr_list.png" height="250"/>